Junior Wildlife Ambassador Program

 Your students can become Junior Wildlife Ambassadors through an online virtual presentation.

-To book for the 2023-2024 school year, please head to our booking site
+To book for the 2024-2025 school year, please head to our booking site

 The Junior Wildlife Ambassador Program (JWAP) is an education program, whereby WILDNorth educates elementary students on the importance of wildlife in our community and empowers each student to take action in their own community.
 WILDNorth offers free, curriculum-specific presentations for Grades 3, 4, 5, and 6 in Edmonton thanks to Capital City Cleanup.
-There is a cost to book this presentation for schools outside of Edmonton.
+There is a cost of $80 to book this presentation for schools outside of Edmonton.
 Please note that we do have reduced capacity as we update our programming to align with the new curriculum.

-Grade 4 – “Litter, Wildlife & My Community”
+Grade 4 – “Litter, Wildlife, & My Community”

 Since a clean community is a shared responsibility, WILDNorth and Capital City Clean Up have joined forces to deliver the “Litter, Wildlife & My Community” classroom program.
 Educational and entertaining, this 60-minute presentation directly links to the Waste and Our World unit.
 It illustrates how litter harms wildlife and helps students identify actions they can take to minimize litter’s impact on wildlife.